Dr. Theodore W. Sudia, US National Park Service (1925 - 2015)

 Their weekly Ag-Botany seminars by PhD students, professors, and visiting professors, which were social as well as educational events.
 He told me that a good title for a scientific paper was “The Effect of X on Y.” He gave a guest lecture at some ag school, including a list of suggested plant science research topics, which they posted on the wall and used as their research agenda.

-His first trip to Russia in 1963 as part of an early scientific exchange, where he dressed like a Russian, was constantly tailed by the KGB, and debriefed by the CIA on his return.
+His first trip to Russia in May 1963 as part of an early scientific exchange, where he dressed like a Russian, was constantly tailed by the KGB, and debriefed by the CIA on his return.
 The annual U Minn Botany Dept sweet corn picnic at the Agricultural Experiment Station at Rosemount, MN (which later inspired the annual NPS summer crab and corn feast, held near the Tidal Basin).
 The experimental Hayes White sweet corn was reputed to be the sweetest.
 (Still available.
 Developed in the 1930's by H.K.
 Hayes of Minnesota State Univ, Mankato.)
 His publication on Flight Distance in the Great Blue Heron appears to be a legitimate ornithological research project, not the prank that he portrayed it as to me.
 Someone later cited it in her PhD thesis on the Great Blue Heron.

 His studies on absorption and translocation of radioactive isotopes in crops, funded by the Atomic Energy Commission (now NRC) to assess the effects of fallout from nuclear war.
 His using an automated liquid scintillation counter to evaluate radioisotope labeled samples of plant material, which had been reduced to ash in small round dishes, in a shielded refrigerated system resembling a deep freezer.
 When he handed me a bar of Uranium 238 (the non-fissionable kind), the size of a candy bar, which was stored wrapped in a sheet of Lead, so I could feel it was much heavier than Lead.
-Everyone who visited the "hot" lab, including me, was issued a standard red plastic radiation badge with some x-ray film inside, which would be developed periodically to monitor their exposure.
+Everyone who visited the "hot" lab was issued a standard red plastic radiation badge with some x-ray film inside, which would be developed periodically to monitor their exposure.

 Moving to Washington, DC (1967)